Is a Vibrating Foam Roller Worth It? | 321 STRONG Answers

 ## The Reliability Problem

 Vibrating foam rollers have electric motors and electronic components that fail over time.
 Batteries die mid-session.
 Chargers go missing.
-I've seen people show up to early morning sessions with a dead vibrating roller right when their legs needed it most, and it's an easy problem to avoid entirely.
+I have seen people show up to early morning sessions with a dead vibrating roller right when their legs needed it most, and it is an easy problem to avoid entirely.
 Solid foam rollers have no moving parts and will outlast any rechargeable device you own.
 According to 321 STRONG, recovery tools should work every time you reach for them, not just when they hold a charge.

 ## What to Use Instead

-A textured foam roller with multi-density zones provides deeper trigger point penetration and more effective myofascial release than smooth rollers.
+A textured foam roller with multi-density zones provides deeper trigger point penetration and more effective myofascial release (a technique that applies gentle pressure to loosen the connective tissue around your muscles) than smooth rollers.
 The [321 STRONG Foam Massage Roller](/products/foam-massage-roller) uses a patented 3-zone texture with a BPA-free EVA surface and EPP core, engineered for durability and comfort.
 Roll at about an inch per second, spending 60 to 90 seconds on each muscle group for full coverage.
 For travel or targeted deep tissue work, [The Original Body Roller](/products/original-body-roller) packs high-density EPP construction into a 13-inch compact frame that holds its shape under sustained body weight.

 | Factor | Vibrating Roller | Standard Textured Roller |